acantril/learn-cantrill-io-labs/aws-cognito-web-identity-federation/02_LABINSTRUCTIONS/STAGE2 - Create Google APIProject and Client ID.md

 In the `Application type download` select `Web Application`
 Under Name enter `PetIDFServerlessApp`

-We need to add the S3 bucket URL, this is the Static Website Hosting Endpoints you noted down earlier.
+We need to add the `WebApp URL`, this is the distribution domain name of the cloudfront distribution (making sure it has https:// before it)
 Click `ADD URI` under `Authorized JavaScript origins`
 Enter the endpoint URL, you need to enter the `Distribution DNS Name` of your CloudFront distribution (created by the 1-click deployment), you should add https:// at the start,  it should look something like this `https://d38sv1tnkmk8i6.cloudfront.net` but you NEED to use your own distributions DNS name **DONT USE THIS ONE**
 Click `CREATE`